catac0mb/REU_wrapup/README.md

 ## Custom Map Creation and Import/Export Guide
 * This guide contains links and documentation updates for 3D modeling with CARLA and RoadRunner.
-* Although it is possible to import custom maps using a [packaged installation of CARLA](https://carla.readthedocs.io/en/latest/tuto_M_add_map_package/), you must use Docker to do so and it will require 600-700 GB of space to initially build the image.
+* Although it is possible to [import custom maps using a packaged installation of CARLA](https://carla.readthedocs.io/en/latest/tuto_M_add_map_package/), you must use Docker to do so and it will require 600-700 GB of space to initially build the image.
-* The documentation for importing custom maps using the CARLA source build is [here](https://carla.readthedocs.io/en/latest/tuto_M_add_map_source/), and this guide is intended for the source build version of CARLA.
+* The documentation for importing custom maps using the CARLA source build is [here](https://carla.readthedocs.io/en/latest/tuto_M_add_map_source/), but has some incorrect or unclear directions.
+The guide below is intended for the source build version of CARLA.

-There is additional documentation [here](https://carla.readthedocs.io/en/0.9.4/how_to_make_a_new_map/) and [here](https://www.mathworks.com/help/roadrunner/ug/export-to-carla.html) for exporting from RoadRunner and importing with the CARLA source build, but some of the instructions are incorrect or unclear.
-As such, the following guide provides more accurate instructions.

 ### Start Modeling with RoadRunner
 * It is recommended to create the road structure in RoadRunner before importing your map into CARLA.
 CARLA provides better tools for traffic lights, props, foliage, etc. than RoadRunner, so you might want to model the road structure and road markings in RoadRunner and then add additional things once the model is imported into CARLA.